dunamismax/c-repo/README.md

 2.  **Run Applications**

-    Execute the compiled binaries from their respective directories.
+    Execute the compiled binaries from their respective directories, or from `build/bin/`.

 ### Making Changes